rust-lang/rust/src/doc/guide.md

 default to returning unit (`()`).

-There's one big difference between a closure and named functions, and it's in the name: a function "closes over its environment."
+There's one big difference between a closure and named functions, and it's in the name: a closure "closes over its environment."
 What's that mean?
 It means
 this:

 ```{rust}